 The movie event of the year.
 First Man is an exhilarating experience, full of wonder as we watch the personal struggle it took on Neil Armstrong to become the first man on the Moon.
-This film receives a five-star review from me.

 Director Damien Chazelle's (La La Land and Whiplash) dizzying spectacle will leave you in awe.
 Ryan Gosling also helms a quiet, yet raw performance as Neil Armstrong.
 While Claire Foy is a complete knockout.
 This is a film you don't want to miss, it was unforgettable.
 Now, let's first address the so-called American flag controversy.
 In short, there is none.
 While we never see Armstrong actually plant the flag, that's because we (as an audience) have seen that image and video a thousand times.
 The controversy arose on social media and caught on like wildfire from there.
 Florida Senator Marco Rubio described the omission as "total lunacy," before he had seen the film.
 Maybe, stop tweeting silly statements Senator Rubio and start doing your job for the sake of the American people?